shengchaochen82/shengchaochen82.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. student at Australian AI Intelligence Institute (AAII), University of Technology Sydney (UTS), working on Federated Learning/Spatio-Temporal Reasoning/Vision-Language.
+I am a Ph.D. student at Australian AI Intelligence Institute (AAII), University of Technology Sydney (UTS), working on Federated Learning for X (e.g., Time Series, Computer Vision, Science, etc.).
 Until present, I also worked as a Deep Learning Research Intern at Shenzhen Institue of Meteorological Innovation（Guangdong-Hong Kong-Macao Greater Bay Area Weather Research Center for Monitoring Warning and Forecasting）.
 Previously, I completed an MPhil at the Hainan University and a BEng at Jiangxi University of Science and Technology, both in Information and Communication Engineering.
-Now, my research focuses on bridging the gap between academic research and real-world applications of Spatio-Temporal Mining (e.g., video streams, weather and cliamte data understanding, etc.).
+Now, my research focuses on bridging the gap between academic research and real-world applications.
 In addtion, I am also extremely interested in common computer vision problems such as autonomous driving, remote sensing, and healthcare.
 If you have any fun ideas or just want to have a chat, please feel free to drop me an email (shengchao.chen.uts AT gmail DOT com).

 *99% of the research process is frustrating, but refreshing insights may still be gleaned from it.*